zemiret/8asscrap/README.md

 * Have a local DB that'd save the scraped results (mongo?)
     * if we have mongo, then store all ascents in one collection with index on user (and secondary index on date maybe if we'll be querying by that?)
 * spin up redash and connect it to the db, load db with actual ascents, see what we can get from redash.
 Maybe it's all we need?
 If not:

+# Setup

+TODO:
+* Genereate redash envs and postgres-data
+* Create .env file

+# Running

+## Locally

+### Backend

+* `source .env_dev` (create environment beforehand if does not exist)
+* Start mongodb and redash in a compose file
+* `make run` or `make run-once`

+# Notes

+## Redash issues

+### Postgres service network availability

+I was having a hard time setting up redash on my arch machine.
+Redash services could not connect to the postgres service defined in compose.
+They would not resolve the container's ip.

+In fact, the container was not getting any ip (why, I have no idea).

+What finally worked was running postgres in a separate compose with a bridge network defined in there, and then running redash separately connecting to the same network (with external: true, of course)

+Can still try figuring out if it's possible to put that all in one compose file, but if not - hey, it works.
+And it might be able to work in 1 compose in production, the split is more for the dev environment anyway.

+Oh well, it works now even in 1 compose.